StanfordHCI/datavore/README.md

 for zero values.
 To use a sparse representation, use the `sparse_query` function, like so:

-    // sparse counts of all table rows where first column != "a"
+    // non-zero counts of all table rows where first column != "a"
     // returns -> [["b","c"], [2,1]]
     var sparse = tab1.sparse_query({dims:[0], vals:[dv.count()], where:
         function(table, row) { return table.get("A",row) != "a"; }